The Ultimate Iceland Travel Guide

 If you're looking for a great off-the-beaten path adventure, then the Westman Islands are the perfect place to explore.

-We love the Westman Islands for their unique lush green islands surrounding the main island with tiny hunting huts on them, the elephant shaped rock, an iconic black church, and the beautiful rainbow soil of the volcanos there.
+We love the Westman Islands for their unique lush green islands surrounding the main island with tiny hunting huts on them, the elephant shaped rock, an iconic black church, and the beautiful rainbow soil of the volcanoes there.

 Fun Things to Do in Iceland